 Fieldwork is seen as an essential part of Geography with a range of destinations catered for.
-Local fieldwork allows students to collect data that is then presented and analysed for their internal assessment.
-There are also several opportunities for students to take part in fieldwork abroad.
+Local fieldwork allows you to collect data that is then presented and analysed for your internal assessment.
+There are also several opportunities for you to take part in fieldwork abroad.
 Current Geography trips include Toronto and Iceland.
 There are also two opportunities to go to Eswatini (formerly known as Swaziland), either with the IB trip or combined with A Level Geography students.
-These trips focus on raising money for, and awareness of, the HIV/ AIDS issues in Eswatini.
+These trips focus on raising money for, and awareness of, the HIV/AIDS issues in Eswatini.

-GLOBAL POLITICSHIGHER & STANDARD
+GLOBAL POLITICS HIGHER & STANDARD